 Over the course of the engagement, we provided an extensive HTML/CSS/JS library of modules and templates—including a new navigation, header, and footer—built for flexibility to allow NCSBN to build out nearly anything that their organization might need to serve their many audiences.
 What’s more than that, we had the opportunity to partner with their internal team; level-up their frontend workflow, capabilities, and toolset; and support them through their CMS integration work and site launch.

 When NCSBN initially contacted us, the request was not for a complete site.
 We’ve discussed our affinity for initial engagements in other articles, and NCSBN’s desire was for something of that sort.
-Rather than engage for a full site rebuild out of the gate, they requested we begin with a Phase 1 focusing just on major global pieces of the site: the header, footer, and navigation.
+Rather than engaging for a full site rebuild out of the gate, they requested we begin with a Phase 1 focusing just on major global pieces of the site: the header, footer, and navigation.

 Eventually, we would continue on to a Phase 2 where the scope would include the remainder of the modules and templates on NCSBN’s wishlist, immediately followed by a Phase 3 of support, continued training, and miscellaneous development requests.
 The level of effort for the three phases broke down like this: